 Having walked the talk on this, I can tell you that it's real: big or small, local or multi-national – this works.
 This lifts sales, lowers costs, jumps profits, as well as staff morale, engagement, and buy-in - making your company easier to manage.
-In jurisdictions in the USA and Canada, where mandatory double digit wage hikes are being rolled out, the results that come from the following can turn a profit killer into a profit maker.
+In jurisdictions in the USA and Canada, where mandatory double digit wage increases are being rolled out, the results that come from the following can turn a profit killer into a profit maker.

 It’s profit-sharing.
 So how do you do it right?